konflux-ci/build-definitions/task/tkn-bundle/0.2/README.md

 them as a Tekton Bundle to the image repository, name and tag specified by the `IMAGE` parameter.

+In case a `kustomization.yaml` file is located in `CONTEXT`, it will be used to generate the task definition and all other files in `CONTEXT` will be ignored.

 The task also adds annotations to the Tekton bundle.

 ## Input Parameters